André Luis (footballer, born 1997)

-André Luis da Costa Alfredo (born 21 April 1997), known as André Luis, is a Brazilian professional footballer who plays as a forward for Cuiabá.
+André Luis da Costa Alfredo (born 21 April 1997), known as André Luis, is a Brazilian professional footballer who plays as a forward for Vila Nova.

 Club career

 In 2020, André Luis joined Daejeon Hana Citizen FC on loan.
 In June of that year, both clubs announced the permanent transfer of André Luis to the Korean side, but after failing to pay the transfer fee, he subsequently joined Shanghai Greenland Shenhua and was loaned to Daejeon for the remainder of the season.

 In 2021, however, Corinthians announced the return of André Luis after Shenhua also did not pay the transfer fee of the player.
 On 26 March, he moved to fellow first division side Atlético Goianiense on loan for the remainder of the year.

 In 2023, Luis returned to South Korea, joining Jeonbuk Hyundai Motors.